ProlificPeter/music-bot/README.md

-# discord_spotify
+# Music-Bot
-Simple discord bot to add spotify songs to a playlist whenever a spotify link is posted in the chat
+## Lobot

-There were several discord spotify bots available, but none of them were as simple as i wanted.
-I made this so the bot will monitor a server/channel, and when a spotify song link is posted, it will add that song to a collaborative playlist, and then send a small message that the song has been added.
-It's unobtrusive and simple, and allows people to share music easily.
+Simple discord bot to add spotify songs to a playlist whenever a spotify link is posted in the chat, enhanced to also provide functionality to bridge the Spotify/Apple Music gap.

 Edit your .env file with you discord tokens and keys.
-Run with python3 main.py.
+Run with python3.12 main.py.
 You may need to install dependencies.
+(Requires >= Python 3.10)

 You will need to create a bot/application in discord, give it the following permissions:
 - "bot"